adrian007i/Weakest-Link-Game/README.md

 # Weakest-Link-Game
-A web based application to replicate the famous game "The weakest Link"The weakest link.
+A web based application to replicate the famous game "The weakest Link"

 ## Features
 * Stages/levels